-Still, not every woman of the millions who suffer from hair loss is a candidate.
+Not every woman who suffers from hair loss is a candidate for hair transplantation, but fortunately most are.
 Underlying conditions, including anemia and thyroid problems, that are temporary, treatable or affect the scalp rather than the hair, must be dealt with before a transplant can be considered.
 Also hair loss caused by medications must be ruled out before a women considerers hair restoration surgery.
 If a transplant is ruled out, female sufferers must rely on wigs, hairpieces or styling tricks.

 A hair transplant is an option only for woman who have a thick enough area of hair in the the back and sides of the head to “donate” to a more paltry part of her scalp.
 But many women don’t experience this kind of localized balding; instead their entire head of hair thins out during menopause or as they age.

 At issue is whether donor hair is stable.
 “The hair we transplant is only as permanent as it would have been in the area we took it from,” says Dr. Boden.
 Men are more fortunate in this regard.
 Many have thick long-haul reserves on the back and sides of their scalps, from which Dr. Boden can harvest an ear-to-ear donor strip.